 - Check your credit reports frequently.
 The first indicator of fraud may be a rapid decline in your credit score or the addition of new accounts you never opened.

 - Check your county records deeds to see if the information is viewable online.
 Many agencies have switched to digital records that are searchable and include a chain of title.

+As a result of home equity theft, California now requires a thumbprint on notary forms to deter fraud.
+In five other states, deeds to transfer property now require witnessing by disinterested parties.
 The City of Philadelphia launched Fraud Guard Alerts in 2019 to address the rash of deed theft in that city.
 It provides alerts when new documents are submitted as a “simple way to monitor your land records and warn you of potential property fraud.”
-Records offices in your locale may already offer this valuable service or might embrace the concept if local homeowners request it.
+Records offices in your area may already offer this valuable service, or they might adopt this approach if local homeowners request it.